Eirinintz/Public-library-internship-Sparta/week-02/week-02-report.md

 Open:

 ```
-excel_data/models.py
+main/models.py
 ```

-Replace its content with the code **models.py**.
-Save the file 💾.
+Replace its content with the code **models.py** and save the file 💾.

-These models define the structure of the tables that will store your Excel data.

 ⚠️ This specific code refers to the library manuals, covering the needs of the Sparta public library.